Tarikh al-fattash

-The Tarikh al-fattash is a West African chronicle written in Arabic in the second half of the 17th century.
-It provides an account of the Songhay Empire from the reign of Sonni Ali (ruled 1464-1492) up to 1599 with a few references to events in the following century.
+The Tarikh al-fattash is a West African chronicle that provides an account of the Songhai Empire from the reign of Sunni Ali (ruled 1464-1492) up to 1599 with a few references to events in the following century.
 The chronicle also mentions the earlier Mali Empire.

-It and the Tarikh al-Sudan, another 17th century chronicle giving a history of Songhay, are together known as the Timbuktu Chronicles.
+It and the Tarikh al-Sudan, a 17th century chronicle also giving a history of Songhai, are together known as the Timbuktu Chronicles.

 The French scholars Octave Houdas and Maurice Delafosse published a critical edition in 1913.
-It has been argued that this edition conflates the text from an early incomplete manuscript with that of a re-written forgery produced early in the 19th century.
-The Tarikh was originally believed to have been written by Mahmud Kati but this has been questioned and Ibn al-Mukhtar, a grandson of Mahmud Kati, is now believed to have been the author.
+Since then, however, other scholars have shown that this edition in fact conflates two separate manuscripts.
+The first, usually referred to as Tarikh ibn al-Mukhtar, was written in the 17th century in Timbuktu by Ibn al-Mukhtar, a grandson of Mahmud Kati.
+The second, which bears the title Tarikh al-fattash, is a re-written forgery produced early in the 19th century by Nūḥ b. al-Ṭāhir but which claims Kati as its author.

 Discovery and publication

 During his visit to Timbuktu in 1895 the French journalist Félix Dubois learnt of the chronicle but was unable to obtain a copy.
 Most copies of the manuscript had been destroyed early in the 19th century by the order of the Fula leader Seku Amadu, but in 1911 an old manuscript was located in Timbuktu that was missing some of the initial pages.
 A copy was made and sent to the Bibliothèque Nationale in Paris (MS No. 6651).
 The original Timbuktu version is designated as Manuscript A while the copy is Manuscript B. A year later a seemingly complete manuscript was located in Kayes.
 A copy of this manuscript, which includes the name of an author, Mahmud Kati, is designated as Manuscript C. As well as the initial chapter, Manuscript C contains various additions and deletions compared to Manuscript A.

 After Octave Houdas and Maurice Delafosse had completed a translation of the Tarikh al-fattash they received a further manuscript that had been acquired by the French traveller Albert Bonnel de Mézières in Timbuktu in September 1913.
-The preface of this anonymous 24-page document announced that it was written at the request of Askiya Darwud b.
+The preface of this anonymous 24-page document announced that it was written at the request of Askiya Dawud b.
 Harun.
 He is known to have reigned in Timbuktu between 1657 and 1669.
 The text of the manuscript is closely related to the Tarikh al-fattash and presents similar material in a similar order.
 It includes an introduction which differs from that in Manuscript C, followed by text that is either identical to Manuscript A or is an abridged version of that contained in Manuscript A, missing many of the details.

 In 1913 Houdas and Delafosse published a critical edition of the Arabic text of the Tarikh al-fattash together with a translation into French.
 In the volume containing the French translation they included, as Appendix 2, a translation into French of the unique portions of the 24 page manuscript.
 However, the corresponding Arabic text was not included in the volume containing the Arabic text of the other manuscripts.